 At mile 52.3, downstream of Nankoweap Rapid, the rim is 3,200 feet above the river.

 Geology: Tapeats Sandstone (525m years, conglomerate, sandstone, and shale from coastal beach and shallow seas, forms cliff) appears at mile 58.5.
 The Colorado River follows the Butte Fault for 10 miles in Marble Canyon from Nankoweap Creek to the Little Colorado River.
 This proves that the fault preceded the river and is the only place in the GC where this happens.
 The Butte Fault is the eastern edge of the Kaibab upwarp.
-This is also where the South Rim (actually on the east here) has the least set back from the river anywhere else.
+This is also where the South Rim (actually on the east here) has the least setback from the river anywhere else.
 All strata are visible from the river to the rim.

-The Navajo do not believe they originated in the canyon, but do believe that its rugged topography forms the protective western boundary of their people.
+The Navajo do not believe they originated in the canyon but do believe that its rugged topography forms the protective western boundary of their people.
 Offerings and prayers are made to the Canyon, and water from the Colorado River is used during Navajo ceremonies.

 Little Colorado River.
 Mile 61.8, river left.
-When we crossed the bridge over the LCR at Cameron, the river was in flood and a chocolate-brown.
-As a result we simply rowed into the mouth of the river and watched the clear Colorado turn brown.
-As the main attraction of hiking up the river is the turquoise colour and swimming in it, we didn’t go hiking, but camped across the Colorado.
-The Colorado remained a silty brown with a slight improvement towards the end of the trip.
+When we crossed the bridge over the LCR at Cameron, the river was in flood and a chocolate brown.
+As a result, we simply rowed into the mouth of the river and watched the clear Colorado turn brown.
+As the main attraction of hiking up the river is the turquoise colour and swimming in it, we didn’t go hiking but camped across the Colorado.
+The Colorado remained a silty brown with a slight improvement towards the end of the trip.|

-The Little Colorado is only 50 miles long originating from a springs with a normal flow of 200 cfs.
+The Little Colorado is only 50 miles long originating from a spring with a normal flow of 200 cfs.
 The spring is Sipapu, part of the creation myth of the Hopi.
 The water is rich in dissolved calcium carbonate producing a rich turquoise colour and travertine ledges.
 Whenever there is rain and flooding in the headwaters, the water turns a chocolate-brown, and few hike.

 Walk on the sidewalks of Tapeats Sandstone on the left side for 200 yards, then follow a trail to a swimming hole at .4 miles.
 The water is temperate.
 There are trails on both sides for a few miles but they eventually fade and walking is difficult through the tamarisk.